ismetdagli/HaX-CoNN/README.md

 ### Step 6: Synchronous multiple DNN execution

-This session enables to synchronously run DNNs briefly explained in "Neural network synchronization" in Session 4.
+So far. we have run DNNs standalone to collect layer profiling.
+This section enables to run DNNs simultaneously  This session enables to synchronously run DNNs briefly explained in "Neural network synchronization" in Session 4.

 * create two distinct copies of the original Tensorrt directory to an empty directories
 * replace sampleInference.cpp with the corresponding directories